whamcloud/Online-Help/docs/Install_Guide/guide.md

 After the failed server is repaired and ready for return-to-service, it is *not* automatically brought back online as the primary server (failed-back).
-Fail-back is performed manually, by the administrator at the Intel® Manager for Lustre\* software GUI.
+Fail-back is performed manually, by the administrator at the Manager for Lustre\* software GUI.

 **Note**: See [Issues Regarding Power Loss to the BMC or PDU](#issues-regarding-power-loss-to-the-bmc-or-pdu)